gauravleo40/Data-Science-Content-for-beginners/Python Programming/08 Tuples as data structures.md

 ## 1.3 Tuples with a single element

 A tuple can also hold **just one value**.
-But you have to be careful — writing it correctly is a little tricky.
+But you have to be careful, writing it correctly is a little tricky.

 ### 1.3.1 Why store a single value in a tuple?

-Let’s say you're recording the status of an experiment as `"Completed"`, and you want this value to be protected — no one should accidentally change it later in the program.
+Let’s say you're recording the status of an experiment as `"Completed"`, and you want this value to be protected, no one should accidentally change it later in the program.

 A regular variable can be updated easily: